wd15/env/README.md

 # Development Environment

 This is a repository to generate my dev environment.
 It uses Ansible and a Dockerfile to test with Docker.
-Currently the script set up
+Currently the script sets up

  * the bash shell
  * emacs